Bhoomika229/roof-solar-vision/README.md

 ## Methodology

-1. **Segmentation** — two independent single-task models (roof segments; superstructures), same architecture family, same training pipeline.
+1. **Segmentation** — two independent single-task segmentation models for roof segments and superstructures, using a shared training framework and model interface.
 2. **Geometric reasoning** — predicted masks are converted to Shapely polygons (`src/geometry/polygons.py`) via OpenCV contour extraction (holes preserved for e.g. a chimney fully inside a roof polygon), then: